• Skip to primary navigation

 Instructions

-• Melt coconut oil in a large pot over medium-high heat.
-Cook chicken for 5-6 minutes until starting to brown on all sides.
-Remove and set aside.
+• Add chicken and cook for 5-6 minutes until starting to brown on all sides.
+Use a large spoon to remove chicken from the pot and set aside.

-• Sauté onion and red pepper for 2 minutes until starting to soften.
-Add jalapeño, garlic, ginger, coriander and cumin and continue cooking 2-3 minutes.
+• Add onion and red pepper to the pot and sauté for 2 minutes until starting to soften.
+Add jalapeño, garlic, ginger, coriander and cumin and continue cooking for 2-3 minutes.

 Video